Professor Layton

 Professor Layton is a puzzle adventure video game series and transmedia franchise developed by Level-5.
 The property consists primarily of seven main video games, a mobile spin-off, an animated theatrical film, and an anime television series, while additionally incorporating an array of secondary titles and media, including a crossover game with Capcom's Ace Attorney series.

-The first three games follow the adventures of Professor Hershel Layton and his apprentice Luke Triton, while the subsequent three games and film are prequels, focusing on how Luke and Layton met and their original adventures.
-Later installments follow the escapades of Layton's children and their respective allies in settings old and new, followed by a direct sequel to the original six games, featuring Layton and Luke as protagonists again.
-There is also a crossover game with Capcom's Ace Attorney video game series, featuring characters and mechanics from both games.
+The first three games follow the adventures of Professor Hershel Layton and his apprentice Luke Triton, while the subsequent three games and film are prequels, focusing on how Luke and Layton met and their original adventures; later installments also follow the escapades of Layton's children and their respective allies.
 Each title features a series of puzzles and mysteries provided by the citizens of locales that the main characters explore.
 It is not necessary to solve all the puzzles to progress, but some are mandatory, and at certain points in the game a minimum number of puzzles must be solved before the story can continue.

-Layton series games had shipped over 17 million units by June 2018, making it Level-5's best-selling game franchise at the time and the second best selling visual novel series of all time.
+Layton series of games had sold over 18 million units by March 2023, retaining the title of Level-5's best-selling game franchise.

 History

 Conception

 The idea behind the Professor Layton formula was a direct result of series creator Akihiro Hino's childhood love of Akira Tago's popular Atama no Taisou series of puzzle books, which have sold more than 12 million copies to date in Japan.

 The main character of the original Layton games is Professor Hershel Layton, a renowned archaeologist and professor at Gressenheller University, as well as a polite and well-spoken gentleman.
 He is called to solve various mysteries in different places, due to his connections to various people and his wide range of expertise.
 The Professor is accompanied by his apprentice, Luke Triton, a cheerful and curious boy who brings a touch of humor to the story of Layton.
 According to Hino, Layton is partly inspired by the character of Phoenix Wright of the Ace Attorney series.
 Assessing the "good points" and "bad points" of the character, he developed Professor Layton.
 Luke and Layton's character designs, including the latter's iconic top hat, were the work of Takuzō Nagano, whose brief included the requirement of recognisability by form and colour palette, particularly at small sizes.
+The games were also inspired by the Indiana Jones franchise.